mathcoll/t6/README.md

 Q: Do I need to install sqlite3?

 A: sqlite3 is not required and can be disabled in the settings. sqlite3 library to store data is not maintained and become obsolete.
+You should avoid activating sqlite3.

 Q: I got an error trying to install sqlite3, what should I do?